braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/flutter/inapp_messages.md

 > Learn how to integrate and customize in-app messages for Android and iOS using Flutter.

-## Prerequisites
+## Enable In-App Message UI

-To integrate Flutter's in-app messaging with iOS, you'll need to [enable in-app messaging using the Braze Swift SDK]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/in-app_messaging/in-app_message_delivery/#enabling-in-app-messages).
-There are no prerequisites for Android.
+To integrate Flutter's in-app messaging with iOS, [enable in-app messaging using the Braze Swift SDK]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/in-app_messaging/in-app_message_delivery/#enabling-in-app-messages).
+There are no additional steps for Android.

 ## Logging analytics